EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 >
 > Product thinking captures, and holds teams accountable to justifying, the intent of their actions.
 In a space where work is justified and actions are intentional, less waste will occur.

-Agile software delivery is a largely stagnant field - for years at EngineerBetter we've been helping people delivery software more quickly.
-Cloud native practices allow us to create resilient and highly-available systems on global scales.
+Agile software delivery is a largely stagnant field - for years at EngineerBetter we've been helping people deliver software more quickly.
+Cloud Native practices allow us to create resilient and highly-available systems on global scales.
 Both are generally well-understood even if adoption is poor and lip-service is prevalent.

 We've observed that many in our industry spend so much time focusing on the tech and the solution, that they haven't done enough to determine if the solution solves the problem for their users in the first place.

-It's often forgotten that at the heart of technological advances, **we're ultimately trying to solve problems for people** and add more value to their lives!
+It's often forgotten that at the heart of technological advances **we're ultimately trying to solve problems for people** and add more value to their lives!
 When thinking about what success looks like, it's **important that we're measuring the right things** (or even taking measurements in the first place).

-Neither Agile nor cloud native alone are enough to build software that is useful and that changes the world in the intended fashion.
+Neither Agile nor Cloud Native alone are enough to build software that is useful and that changes the world in the intended fashion.
 In short, they don't help us build _the right thing_.

-> ### A cautionary tale
-> EngineerBetter worked with a CTO who asked for help creating an effective software delivery practice and technology culture.
-Whilst performing this consultancy work, it became clear that the business was a **'feature factory'** - the visionary CEO, who had willed this first-of-its-kind product into existence, was still dictating which features needed to be built.
-There were no success criteria associated with these features, nor any attempt to check that they were having a positive effect.
-If he woke up one morning with a new idea, it was suddenly the company's top priority.
->
-> We identified this as a risk and implored the CTO to allow us to engage with the CEO to perform some executive coaching.
-The CEO needed to know that he had 'levelled up' and was no longer building a product, but instead _building the company_ that built the product.
-He needed to delegate product decisions to professionals, and most importantly **validate that features had the desired outcomes**.
-Without this, all the agility in the world would only help them deliver the wrong thing.
->
-> Our requests were repeatedly declined.
-"He's not ready for that yet", "we need to make improvements first before having that conversation."
-We should have done a better job of convincing the customer that we could help.
->
-> Some months later, the CEO made a unilateral and fundamental **change to the product without checking that it was what customers actually wanted**.
-Customers felt cheated, left in their droves, and started a downward spiral that (combined with the COVID-19 pandemic) **resulted in the company becoming insolvent**.

-Product thinking makes each feature a bet - _if we spend X building Y, then we think we'll see effect Z_.

-An organisation without product thinking turns itself into the bet - _we'll build whatever we think is the right thing, and if we're wrong, we'll go bust._

 ## Who should apply product thinking?

 Anyone that is building a product or offers a service can benefit from product thinking and associated tools and practices.
 The greater the uncertainty in the problem, solution, or delivery method, the greater the benefits of applying product thinking.

 Product thinking applies to anything that offers self-service with an ongoing lifespan.
 Digital experiences, apps, platforms, as well as abstract systems such as communication loops, services and information flows could all leverage these techniques.

 It is only by: